-John Bluem, head coach of the Ohio State men's soccer team, announced the hiring of Ian Gordona to the position of assistant coach on May 5, 2014.
-Gordona joins the staff of Bluem and associate head coach Frank Speth after two years as an assistant at Michigan.
+John Bluem, head coach of the Ohio State men’s soccer team, announced the hiring of Ian Gordona to the position of assistant coach on May 5, 2014.
+Gordona joined the staff of Bluem and associate head coach Frank Speth after two years as an assistant at Michigan.